 With Fundrise, you simply choose which portfolio you want to invest in and then deposit your money.
 They offer a few different portfolios.

-You can upgrade at any time to one of the advanced portfolios which have a minimum investment of $1,000 to get started.
-This includes an income, growth and balanced portfolio.
+You can upgrade at any time to one of the Core portfolios which have a minimum investment of $5,000 to get started.
+This includes an income, growth, and balanced portfolio.
 Each of these portfolios is made up of a different composition of debt and equity projects to accomplish the investor's income or appreciation objectives.

 It is important to understand that with Fundrise, you are not actively picking and choosing properties.
 They have teams of experts vetting properties and doing exactly that on your behalf.

 You simply invest in prebuilt portfolios and let them do all the leg work for you.
 In exchange, they collect an annual asset management fee of 1% regardless of what portfolio you choose.

 You can read our full review of Fundrise here.